 Before you can change an object, you must select it.
-You can select visible objects, objects that are hidden from view by other objects, and a single object in a group or a nested group.
-In addition, you can select objects in the order in which they were created, select all objects at once, and deselect objects.
+You can select visible objects, hidden objects, a single object in a group or a nested group, and each object in the order in which it was created.
+You can also select all objects simultaneously and deselect objects.

-A bounding box appears around a selected object, and an "X" appears at its center.
+A selection box appears around a selected object, and an "X" appears at its center.

-You can select a single object from a group.
+You can select a single object in a group.